Python Project Ideas

 16. Leap it!

-In this program, you input a year and check whether it is a leap year or not.
+In this python project, you input a year and check whether it is a leap year or not.
 For this, you’ll have to create a function that recognizes the pattern of leap years and can try fitting the inputted year into the pattern.
 In the end, you can print the result using a boolean expression.

 17. Find out, Fibonacci!